-If you have an attached device with GPS support (SIM-based models with GPS support require that the SIM is inserted), you can enable a graphical view of your router's location which will appear in Status $\rightarrow$ GPS.

-Users can configure GPS NMEA GGA format sentence reporting, available through a router-based server and/or a remote server.
+If you have an attached device with GPS support, you can enable a graphical view of your router's location, which appears in Status $\rightarrow$ GPS.
+You can also enable GPS NMEA format sentence reporting (or TAIP for the COR IBR1100/IBR1150) to a server (LAN, WAN, or remote).
+This GPS reporting functionality requires a separate software client to listen/query for these sentences.

-NOTE: Some carriers disable GPS support in otherwise supported modems.
+SIM-based models with GPS support require that the SIM be inserted.
+Some carriers disable GPS support in otherwise supported modems.
 If you encounter issues with obtaining a fix, contact your carrier and ensure that GPS is supported.